What Are Field Sobriety Tests?

 Challenging Sobriety Test Results

-An experienced DUI defense attorney knows the NHTSA field sobriety testing guidelines and is prepared to question an officer's administration and scoring of the tests.
-Legal challenges could lead to the suppression of blood testing results in the pretrial phase based upon an illegal arrest.
+An experienced DUI defense attorney knows the NHTSA field sobriety testing guidelines and is prepared to question an officer’s administration and scoring of the tests.
+Legal challenges could lead to the suppression of blood testing results in the pretrial phase based on an illegal arrest.
 If an officer failed to administer the tests or score the tests correctly, and the officer used those results as the probable cause to arrest, then the basis for arrest can be challenged and suppression of the results of blood testing can be sought.

 Challenges to the testing may also be raised at trial.
 The officer is likely to testify at a trial about the field sobriety tests and then give a legal opinion that the driver was too intoxicated to operate a vehicle safely.
 The criminal defense attorney can attack the officer’s opinion about the driver’s ability to drive safely by showing that the officer failed to follow NHTSA guidelines.
 If the officer failed to administer the tests in accordance with the rules, then the results are not scientific and thereby should not be accepted by the jury.